KauzClay/docs-tap/cloud-native-runtimes/how-to-guides/cors-policy.hbs.md

           - OPTIONS
     ```

-    For information about the available configurations, see the [Contour documentation](https://projectcontour.io/docs/main/config/cors/).
+    For information about the available configuration options, see the [Contour documentation](https://projectcontour.io/docs/main/config/cors/).

 1. Update your Tanzu Application Platform installation by running: